SmithSamuelM/Papers/whitepapers/kram.md

 Moreover, when caches are independent to a given message ID, i.e. no cache includes messages with different message IDs then due the universally unique property of SAIDs, the sender does not have to synchronize the sending of messages or space the sending of messages with different message IDs in order to avoid the shared timeliness cache from dropping as a replay inadvertent out-of-order asynchronous messages due differnt network delay paths.
 Message-ID-based caching also enables the same sender AID to be used across multiple devices without having to synchronize sending.
 Different datetime for a message means a different message ID (SAID) and, hence, a different timeliness cache.
 The tradeoff is that the lower limit of storage required for full KRAM is higher.
 One can't configure full KRAM to reduce storage requirements by sharing caches across multiple message IDs.
 The only configurable storage minimization is the cache window size, which determines how long to hold onto caches before deleting or archiving them.

+Having both a regular cache for active messages and exchanges and a pruned cache for already pruned messages and exchanges enables the regular cache to be much smaller and easier to optimize for performance.
+The regular cache can have both a write-through and a read-through in the memory cache.
+Whereas the pruned cache only benefits from a read-through cache.

 The redesign of KRAM assumes that, for a message to be fully authenticated by KRAM, the required event must already be available in a copy of the sender's KEL held by the receiver.
 To clarify, the appropriate event from the sender's KEL must have already been received to immediately determine the key state for attached signature-authenticated messages, or to determine the latest event holding the anchoring seal for attached anchoring-seal-authenticated messages.
 This is a reasonable constraint.
 Contrast escrowing the event versus dropping the event when the KEL itself or the appropriate event holding the required authentication information has not yet been received.
 In either case, repair requires generating a cue to notify the receiver to retrieve the latest version of the KEL.
 In most cases, the time required to notify and then retrieve the KEL exceeds the KRAM message window, resulting in the message being dropped, even after the KEL is retrieved.
 Which makes moot the use of the escrow.
 A new message with a new datetime stamp must be generated regardless.
 Therefore, the most practical approach is to drop the message and create a cue that notifies the receiver that the appropriate KEL or KEL event needs to be obtained from the sender.
 This is a change from the current `eventing` logic for processing messages, which escrows messages when the KEL or KEL event is unavailable.
 There is also a bug in the escrow logic that can result in a loop that always reescrows.
 Consequently, the logic needs to be refactored, regardless of the case.

 This redesign also assumes a refactor of `eventing` so that all non-event message types, namely `(qry, rpy, pro, bar, xip, exn)`, are processed by the parser with a single call to a new Kevery method called `processMsg`.
 At the very top of `processMsg`, the logic for AID-based admit or deny logic should be consolidated for all non-key event message types.
 Immediately following that, the KRAM logic should be applied to all non-key event message types.
 Only when a message leaves KRAM should it split into message-specific processing logic.